Fellowship Opportunity at the Anand Spine Group

-The fellow will learn advanced treatment options for thoracic and lumbar disorders including; tubular microdecompression/microdiscectomy, lateral lumbar interbody fusion (OLIF/DLIF/ XLIF), MIS ALIF, MIS tubular and mini-open Transforaminal lumbar interbody fusion (TLIF), Posterior lumbar interbody fusion (PLIF), MIS percuataneous lumbar pedicle instrumentation and Fusion, Circumferential MIS correction of Spinal Deformity, lumbar ADR and other non-fusion stabilization techniques.
-The fellow will also learn advanced treatment options for cervical disorders including; MIS posterior cervical decompression (foraminotomy, laminectomy, laminoplasty), ACDF, Cervical ADR & PSF.
+The fellow will learn advanced treatment options for thoracic and lumbar disorders, including tubular microdecompression/microdiscectomy, lateral lumbar interbody fusion (OLIF/DLIF/ XLIF), MIS ALIF, MIS tubular and mini-open transforaminal lumbar interbody fusion (TLIF), posterior lumbar interbody fusion (PLIF), MIS percutaneous lumbar pedicle instrumentation and fusion, lumbar ADR, and other non-fusion stabilization techniques.
+The fellow will also learn advanced treatment options for cervical disorders including, MIS posterior cervical decompression (foraminotomy, laminectomy, laminoplasty), ACDF, cervical ADR, and cervical PSF.

 An abstract and a publication-ready paper are expected prior to the end of the fellowship.
 Applicants must be Board Eligible/Certified.
 A California state medical license and full privileges are required.
 A stipend of $70,000 plus benefits will be provided for a 1-year term; $35,000 plus benefits for a 6-month term.

 If you are interested in applying to the fellowship, please contact the Fellowship Coordinator, Sheila Kahwaty, PA-C at firstname.lastname@example.org.